JackScottAU/Amethyst/Docs/Notes.md

 Milestone 1:
 A user program loaded from disk runs in userspace, accepts input from the keyboard, and outputs to a text console.
 Needs:

 - IDE driver
 - Filesystem drivers
 - VFS
 - Multitasking
 - Ring 3
 - Basic system calls
 - Executable loading from file

 Milestone 2:
 Multiple instances of that program can be run simultaneously in terminal emulators in a graphical gui

 1. Serial communication. - done enough to work.
 Needs tidying up when we make full drivers.
 2. Interactive shell.
+3. ANSI Terminal Support for keyboard and VGA.
 4. Device tree.
-3. ANSI Terminal Support for keyboard and VGA.
 5. Expanding string and linked list/tree support functions.
 6. Multitasking
 7. Drivers for storage

+## Ring 3

+For ring 3:

+Compile a simple program mapped to 0x000 instead of higher memory.

+Load that via kernel module.

+TSS esp0 can be set to highest value of kernel stack page.
+Do this when creating task.

+Jump to entry point of our elf module

+Our task switching code will need to save and load the tss esp stack top to the thread control block.

+Have an interrupt to call

 ## VFS